Pediatric trochleoplasty

 The Children’s Health team uses the Banff Patellar Instability Instrument (BPII), the Kujala knee pain score and the International Knee Documentation Committee (IKDC) score to help determine a patient’s improvement after surgery.

-What to expect with Trochleoplasty
+What to expect with pediatric trochleoplasty surgery

 The trochleoplasty procedure is an outpatient surgery, and patients are generally released to go home within a couple of hours after they wake up.
 There are no knee range of motion restrictions and patients can weight bear as tolerated afterwards.
 Crutches are typically needed for walking assistance for 2-4 weeks after surgery.

-Physical therapy will start roughly one week after surgery.
+Physical therapy (PT) will start roughly one week after surgery.
 A rather noticeable amount of knee swelling is expected for at least 6-8 weeks after surgery and is not a cause for alarm unless there are other symptoms that accompany the swelling.
 Most patients are back to some level of sporting activities with 4-6 months.

-What to expect before Trochleoplasty
+What to expect before pediatric trochleoplasty surgery

 Before surgery, patients will meet with their surgeon for an assessment.
 The doctor will likely ask for X-rays, an MRI and, occasionally, a CT scan.
 These imaging tests allow your doctor to look inside the patient’s knee, understand the problem and plan the surgery.